Skip to main content

 Kernel timeouts

-For workspaces on the Community plan:
+For workspaces on the free Community plan:

 For workspaces on our free Community edition or a 14-day free trial, we may limit the maximum number of concurrent active kernels available at the workspace level in order to maintain an optimal experience for all Hex users.